neuralglitch/google-fonts/README.md

 - **CLI Tools** - Search, import, lock, and warm-cache commands
 - **High Performance** - Optimized with full template caching support

+## Prerequisites

+For fully automatic setup, visit the [related Flex recipe repository](https://github.com/neuralglitch/symfony-recipes) and follow the instructions to add it to the composer.json in the consuming project, as the recipe is not yet part of the Symfony’s main recipe repository.

 ## Installation

 ```bash